PeterC66/m4ops/IntoProduction.md

 [Vue.js and AWS Lambda: Developing Production-Ready Apps (Part 2)](https://auth0.com/blog/vue-js-and-lambda-developing-production-ready-apps-part-2/)

 Create accounts with:

 - AWS
 - Auth0 (for later)
 - MongoDB Atlas (mLab is merging with them)

+Use nodemon src/appd to start development server (Lambda server is at src/app)